 How can this young Black/Brown child rationalize what happened in school, especially if or when in reality, other non-Black children who may have “touched” their peers in similar ways have “escaped” reprimand without any punitive actions or records in their school and police files?

-Could this young child’s possible rationalization and realization of what occurred be a form of Racial Classroom and School Fatigue?
-Building off of Dr. William A. Smith’s Racial Battle Fatigue (RBF), which is described as the cumulative result of a natural race-related stress response to distressing mental and emotional conditions; emerging from constantly facing racially dismissive, demeaning, insensitive and/or hostile racial environments and individuals, I introduce Racial Classroom and School Fatigue as a concept.
+Could this young child’s possible rationalization and realization of what occurred be a form of School-Based Racial Battle Fatigue and Trauma?
+Building off of Dr. William A. Smith’s Racial Battle Fatigue (RBF), which is described as the cumulative result of a natural race-related stress response to distressing mental and emotional conditions; emerging from constantly facing racially dismissive, demeaning, insensitive and/or hostile racial environments and individuals, I introduce School-Based Racial Battle Fatigue as a concept.

-Racial Classroom and School Fatigue describes the psychological, physiological, and in the case of students, behavioral symptoms where children and youth of African descent encounter racially inequitable treatment.
+School-Based Racial Battle Fatigue is a form of trauma that describes the psychological, physiological, and in the case of students, behavioral symptoms where children and youth of African descent encounter racially inequitable treatment.
 Whether it’s in the form of constant microaggressions, explicit or implicit bias, or blatant racism at the hands of adults, students oftentimes react in ways that can lead educators to label them as “angry”, “confrontational” or “defiant.”

 This mistreatment, as we will explain in future articles, can appear in the form of non-Black students bullying Black children at recess and family interactions with non-Black school staff.